videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/api/sdk-reference/meeting-class/methods.md

 ### connectTo()

-- This method is used for establishing connection to another meeting
+- This method is used for establishing the connection to other meetings.

 #### Parameters